 Every baby is a miracle, but part of what makes them so special is the unique set of qualities and skills they quickly develop.
 It shouldn’t be a surprise that, just like all of the other systems in the human body, major development happens during pregnancy.

-A newborn baby’s brain grows very quickly immediately after birth but slows down by 3 months of age.
+A newborn baby’s brain grows very quickly immediately after birth and, while still growing quickly, slows down by 3 months of age.
 A study found that their brains grow by 1 percent each day in the first few weeks, with a growth of 64 percent overall in the first 90 days.

 While the growth slows down by comparison after the first three months, a baby is born with almost all the neurons it will ever have and the brain continues to develop relatively quickly.
-By age two, a child’s brain is about 80% of the adult size.
+By age two, a child’s brain is about 80% of its eventual adult size.

-How can mothers stimulate their baby’s brain development?
-There are many simple but very important activities parents can do with even very young babies – in fact, they should do them especially because they are so young.
+How can parents stimulate their baby’s brain development?
+There are many simple but very important activities parents can do with even very young babies.
+In fact, you should do them especially because their development is speedy at the youngest ages.

 While using music as stimuli for brain development is sometimes debated, research shows that live, interactive music enhances a baby’s neurological function.
 Lullabies and other music therapies including simulated sounds from the womb can be especially beneficial for premature infants.
 The study found that singing was shown to increase alert times the best.